nikeshm/Ball-Chasers-VR/README.md

 ## Getting Started

 If you have the Unity3D editor installed on your computer (versions 5, 2017, 2018, or 2019), then you can run the MainScene.unity file on your own machine.
-Download the latest version of Unity [here](https://unity.com/releases/2019-2)
+Download the latest version of Unity from the official website [here](https://unity.com/releases/2019-2).

 ## Notes